EXA Global Value Chain (GVC)

 File interfaces for non-SAP ERP systems that allow pieces of value chains from non-SAP ERP systems to be added

-Standard product costs and intercompany relations are used to determine the global value network for all products sold.
+Standard product costs and IC relations are used to determine the global value network for all products sold.
 The quantity structures and cost contributions for the respective level are derived from the calculations.
 For better transparency, the costs are mapped to a global cost structure according to their origin.
-Using EXA GVC, you can map relations across system boundaries.
-On the basis of this quantity and cost structure, the costs are rolled up end to end for each material (material-plant combination), from the raw material through production to sales.
+Using GVC, you can map relations across system boundaries.
+On the basis of this quantity and cost structure, the costs are rolled up E2E for each material (material-plant combination), from the raw material through production to sales.
 The global cost structure therefore enables you to analyze group production costs for each material along the value chain.
-Furthermore, based on the integrated comparison against local costs, you can calculate and report the included intercompany profit at each level.
-EXA GVC also supports the calculation of group production costs in the context of make-to-order production.
+Furthermore, based on the integrated comparison against local costs, you can calculate and report the included IC profit at each level.
+GVC also supports the calculation of group production costs in the context of make-to-order production.

 Consolidated cost is based on standard costs